benjyongzh/llm-data-analyst/README.md

 # llm-data-analyst

-Monorepo containing a React client and a FastAPI backend for an LLM-powered data analysis chatbot.
+Full‑stack demo of an LLM‑powered data analysis assistant.
+The repository contains a React + Vite front end and a FastAPI backend.

+## Features

+- User registration and login with JWT stored in HTTP‑only cookies
+- Manage and enable/disable database connections
+- Create conversations and retrieve full message history
+- Toggleable sidebar for switching conversations and configuring connections

 ## Structure

-- `client/` – React front-end (empty placeholder).
+- `client/` – React front‑end
-- `server/` – FastAPI application exposing the chatbot API.
+- `server/` – FastAPI application exposing the chatbot API

 ## Running the backend